Are heat pumps bad for the environment?

 This problem is not necessarily unique to heat pumps, as conventional air-conditioning units can cause a similar situation.
 Therefore consider the equipment location carefully and try to locate it as far away as possible from boundary fences.
 To give you an idea of the noise level of a heat pump, do not think lawn mower or hair drier, but more like a fridge motor humming constantly.

-Ductless heat pumps may be a solution for those worried about polluting excess noise.
-They supply a similar energy efficiency as traditional heat pumps and are smaller than them but without the added noise.
+Ductless pumps may be a solution for those worried about polluting excess noise.
+They are as energy efficient as regular pumps and smaller but without the extra noise.
 Discuss this issue with your heat pump installer before agreeing to the final model and location.

 4. CO2 emissions

-So, in summary, heat pumps are excellent for heating and cooling and hot water generation.
-Still, their highest environmental benefit and lowest running costs are achieved when they are coupled with a solar system.
+So, in summary, they are excellent for heating and cooling and hot water generation.
+Still, the environmental benefit of heat pumps and the lowest running costs are achieved when they are coupled with a solar system.

 Subscribe